MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 Use the append method to add a new ability to our `abilities` list.

 *Hint*: We used the append method to add strings to a list in the Rainbow Checklist tutorial.
+This time we're not adding strings, instead we'll add ability objects.

 Finally we'll need to allow our hero to use their abilities.
 We need to be able to run the `attack` method that exists in every ability object that exists in our list.